I've been using The Voice Caddie SC300 (Swing Caddie) since June 2020.

 What I usually do is separate my range time over a week or so and hit 2-3 clubs every session to really give myself a decent AVERAGE distance.
 I take the AVERAGE (the app will calculate this for you) and then I compare that to the MODE.
 The mode is the number that appears THE MOST OFTEN in a set of data.

 I find with the SwingCaddie SC300, the AVERAGE is VERY accurate over a big sample of 50 shots.
 I use that AVERAGE as the first part of my thinking.
 Then I take the number in the data that appears most often, and I use that as my other part of my distance range.
+This helps to learn to hit your irons.

 So let's say my data looks like this: